 The climate of the Persian Gulf is dry and semi-tropical.
 Temperatures are high in summer and it sometimes reaches 50 degrees Celsius, so that the rate of evaporation would be higher than the amount of water input.
 Though winters may be quite cool at the northwestern extremities and the temperature is reported to be as low as 3 degrees Celsius.

 The Arvand, Karun, Jarahi, Mand, Dalaki and Minab rivers are the largest and most abundant rivers flowing into the Persian Gulf, most of which originate in the Zagros Mountains.
-In the southern coast, the number of waters entering the Persian Gulf is very low, which has led to high carbonate sediments in this area.
-Due to its enclosure, the effect of the ocean on the Persian Gulf is very small, and therefore the speed of its lower and horizontal currents is very low, about 10 cm per second.
-The greater salinity of the Persian Gulf than the ocean gives rise to the flow of water from the Indian Ocean to the Persian Gulf, which runs parallel to the coast of Iran and in a counter-clockwise direction
+In the southern coast, the number of waters entering the Gulf is very low, which has led to high carbonate sediments in this area.
+Due to its enclosure, the effect of the ocean on the gulf is very small, and therefore the speed of its lower and horizontal currents is very low, about 10 cm per second.
+The greater salinity of the Gulf than the ocean gives rise to the flow of water from the Indian Ocean to the Gulf, which runs parallel to the coast of Iran and in a counter-clockwise direction.

 Persian Gulf Old Map in French – 1748